Nevada Backcountry Discovery Route

 NVBDR – SECTION DESCRIPTIONS

-The ride from Primm to Pahrump is mostly on high-speed gravel roads where time can be made up if you spent too much of it taking pictures of asses in Oatman or picking your bike up in the sand.
-Take the time to stop at the Pioneer Saloon in Goodsprings, the oldest bar in Nevada.
+The ride from Primm to Pahrump is mostly high-speed gravel roads, but take the time to stop at the Pioneer Saloon in Goodsprings, the oldest bar in Nevada, before reaching the end of Section 1 in Pahrump.

-Section 2: Pahrump to Gold Point– 147 Miles
+Section 2: Pahrump to Beatty – 91 Miles

 Section 2 runs between the Nevada Test Range and California, through classic Nevada desert sprinkled with quirky Nevada culture.
 You’ll be cruising on mostly smooth gravel roads with the occasional sandy two-track and a few mellow rocky sections.
-If you’ve ever dreamed of riding giant sand dunes you can pretend you are Johnny Campbell at Big Dune, north of Pahrump.
+If you’ve ever dreamed of riding giant sand dunes you can take a side trip to Big Dune, north of Pahrump.
 You’ll also cross a dry lake bed that looks like the moon, pass a pond full of endangered Pup Fish and stop at a crystal clear bubbling oasis.
+Take a spin up to Secret Pass lookout before the final stretch into Beatty.

 Section 4: Tonopah to Austin – 177 Miles

-From Tonopah to the north, the scenery begins to evolve from dry desert to mountains with trees and shrubs.
-You are also clear of the Nevada Test Site which means the route is able to move away from the western border of the state.
-This section is not particularly challenging, it’s mostly wide graded roads but it does offer incredible vistas as you climb up and over several mountain ranges.
-Kingston Canyon Road just before Austin is particularly spectacular as it climbs over aggressive alpine terrain that feels more like Colorado than something you’d expect in Nevada.
+From Tonopah to the north, the scenery begins to evolve from dry desert to mountains as you move away from the western border of the state.
+This section is not particularly challenging as it consists of mostly wide graded roads, but offers incredible vistas as you climb up and over several mountain ranges.
+Kingston Canyon Road just before Austin is spectacular as it climbs over aggressive alpine terrain that feels more like Colorado than something you’d expect in Nevada.

 Section 5: Austin to Elko – 220 Miles

 Settle in for a long day in the saddle.
 Section 5 crosses big chunks of Nevada with very few services.
-It is over 200 miles between fuel in Austin and your next opportunity to gas up, so be prepared.
-There is however, a detour halfway through this section to nearby Eureka for fuel by taking highway 278 south for about 24 miles..
+It is over 200 miles between fuel in Austin and your next opportunity to gas up in Elko, so be prepared.
+There is however, a detour halfway through this section to nearby Eureka for fuel by taking highway 278 south for about 24 miles.

-You’ll be able to make good time in the first part of this section as you dissect wide open gravel roads across enormous valleys.
-Expect to slow it down a bit the closer you get to Elko.
-You’ll ride bits of the original Pony Express Trail and get a good mix of tighter 4×4 roads through unique geography that is much different than you’ve seen so far across Nevada.
+You’ll make good time in the first part of this section as you ride wide open gravel roads across enormous valleys.
+The climb over Telegraph Peak is an optional advanced section for riders looking for an added challenge.
+As you get closer to Elko, ride a portion of the original Pony Express Trail and get a good mix of tighter 4×4 roads through unique geography that is much different than you’ve seen so far in Nevada.
 Elko is a bustling town with plenty of options for lodging, food and fuel.

-Jarbidge is also the official start of the IDBDR and does have fuel as well as a small restaurant and a few rooms for rent.
-Make sure to book ahead if you get here during the busy season.
+Jarbidge is also the official start of the IDBDR and has fuel and a small restaurant, two campgrounds, and a few rooms for rent.
+Make sure to book ahead if you get there during the busy season.

 NVBDR LODGING